 Axel/Roxas.
 Some may like it, but others...
 Axel is around 25, and Roxas is around 15.
 Also, Axel is, as of the release of 358/2 Days, something of a surrogate father to Roxas.
 Wife Husbandry leaves a really bad taste in a lot of people's mouths.

 Roxas/Xion considering she's a clone of Roxas's somebody.
 The Screw Yourself implications scares off romantic interpretations of their relationship.
 "I am Sora, just as I am you[Roxas]."
-Furthermore, Xion's true form seems to be a featureless puppet, considering that's what Larxene (who doesn't care about anybody) saw when she looked at her.
+Furthermore, Xion's true form seems to be a featureless puppet, considering that's what Larxene (who doesn't care about anybody) saw when she looked at her, though her true form could also simply be Xion(Kairi w/black hair) since that's how Roxas sees her, given he personally doesn't know Kairi and started to see her as Xion after bonding with her.

 Even a person with low-prescription Shipping Goggles would pick up on the scene in Re:Chain of Memories when Riku faints after battling Lexaeus, and Xehanort's Heartless's voice is echoing all around the abyss of darkness surrounding Riku.
 He speaks in this creepy, predatory voice, and when he appears he reaches out towards Riku who franticly backpedals.